 First of all, what does the

 := actually do?
-It's essentially a special type of assignment operator, which lets us assign some value to a variable in the middle of an expression.
+It's essentially a special type of assignment operator.
+As usual, we assign some value to a variable name, but the key difference is that the assignment is treated as an expression.

 As you can see in the example above, we have an expression which forms the condition for our while loop which looks like this:

 (user_input := input('Enter q or p: ')) != 'q'

 user_input is the return value of the function call

 In the case of our while loop, this expression, including the assignment, is evaluated for every iteration of the loop.
 This means that for every iteration of the loop, we're going to ask the user to enter a value, and that value will be assigned to the variable